reachaadrika/reachaadrika/README.md

 - 🌱 I’m currently learning ...
 Getting my hands dirty with Javascript ,Python and other related technologies.

 - 👯 I’m looking to collaborate on ...
+Any project that involves HTML/CSS or Javascript

-- 🤔 I’m looking for help with ...React & Django
+- 🤔 I’m looking for help with ...Django

 - 💬 Ask me about ...
 Web Development Technologies